thingsat/tinygs_2g4station/Firmware/Exemple/Analog_Input_Joystick/README.md

-# Analog_Input_Joystick
+# Grove Thumb Joystick

-Code for reading an analog Input.
+Code for reading the 2 analog inputs of the Grove Thumb Joystick.

-This code can be used to read a joystick to then control a stepper for antenna position.
+This code can be used for controling manually the 2 steppers of the cubesat antenna tracker.

-If you use the Board_Tinygs_2.4GHz_V1, joystick can be directly connected to IN 34/35 grove connector.
+If you use the Board_Tinygs_2.4GHz_V1, the Grove Thumb Joystick can be directly connected to IN 34/35 grove connector.